faizkhan12/react-clones/README.md

 # Clones

-React / Next Js clones of the some of the famous websites like Amazon, youtube, Spotify, etc
+React / Next JS clones of the some of the famous websites like Amazon, youtube, Spotify, etc

 ## Table of Contents